News

 The more I spoke, the more awake he became, then said, "I've asked the security teams of our biggest clients how they keep across vulnerabilities in their software.
 They've told me they keep track of those affecting their networks but there are too many other vulnerabilities to keep track of.
 SecAlerts sounds like it would be a great fit for what we need."

-SecAlerts is growing all the time and we have several good leads to follow up on, from numerous sources.
+SecAlerts is growing all the time and we are at the initial discussion stage with several possibilities, from numerous sources.
 We don't just rely on my Uber driving as a lead generator!

-All three of us are working towards being on the SecAlerts payroll, and we're getting there.
-Even when that glorious time arrives, I might still Uber one day a week.
+All three of us are working towards being on the SecAlerts payroll and we're getting there.
+Even when that time arrives, I might still Uber one day a week.

 Never miss a vulnerability like this again